-- 4. Date checklist prepared: September 13, 2017 - 5.
-Agency requesting checklist: City of Longview - 6.
-Proposed timing or schedule (including phasing, if applicable): Planning Commission public hearing in October 2017, City Council review and approval in October or November 2017. - 7.
-Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
+- 4. Date checklist prepared: April 9, 2018 - 5.
+Agency requesting checklist: City of Longview

+6. Proposed timing or schedule (including phasing, if applicable): Planning Commission public hearing in May 2018, City Council review and approval in May or June 2018.

+7. Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
 If yes, explain.
+No

-No - 8.
-List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal.
-None - 9.
-Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
+8. List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal.
+None

+9. Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
 If yes, explain.
+None

-None - 10.
-List any government approvals or permits that will be needed for your proposal, if known.
-Longview City Council adopting an ordinance - 11.
-Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
+10. List any government approvals or permits that will be needed for your proposal, if known.
+Longview City Council adopting an ordinance

+11. Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
 There are several questions later in this checklist that ask you to describe certain aspects of your proposal.
 You do not need to repeat those answers on this page.
 (Lead agencies may modify this form to include additional specific information on project description.)
-This is a non-project action to amend the City's zoning ordinance regarding the siting of City water, sewer or drainage pump stations.
-Under the proposal City sewer, water or drainage pump stations will be allowed outright in the City's residential, commercial and industrial zoning districts.
-Under the proposal, the pump stations are not subject to the setback requirements of the zoning district.
+This is a non-project action to amend the City's zoning ordinance regarding those portions of the City's residential zoning districts that have vehicle access from an alley.
+The proposal would allow parking spaces located in the rear yard to encroach into the side yard setback by 50%.
+The proposal would also allow in the R-3 and R-4 Residential Districts where vehicle access is from an alley a front yard setback of 10 feet instead of 20 feet.
 The specific proposal is attached.

+E 2018-7

 12. Location of the proposal.
 Give sufficient information for a person to understand the precise location of your proposed project, including a street address, if any, and section, township, and range, if known.
 If a proposal would occur over a range of area, provide the range or boundaries of the site(s).
 Provide a legal description, site plan, vicinity map, and topographic map, if reasonably available.
 While you should submit any plans required by the agency, you are not required to duplicate maps or detailed plans submitted with any permit applications related to this checklist.
-The proposal applies citywide.
+The proposal applies to those portions of the City's residential zoning districts where required vehicle parking is accessed from an alley.